Sudan: Bashir era (1989–2019)

+At the time of the Comprehensive Peace Agreement of 2005, humanitarian needs in Southern Sudan were massive.
+However, humanitarian organisations under the leadership of the UN Office for the Coordination of Humanitarian Affairs (OCHA) managed to ensure sufficient funding to bring relief to the local populations.
+Along with recovery and development aid, humanitarian projects were included in the 2007 Work Plan of the United Nations and partners.
+More than 90% of the population of South Sudan live on less than $1 a day, despite the GDP per capita of the entirety of Sudan being $1200 ($3.29/day).

 Southern Sudanese wait to vote during the 2011 South Sudanese independence referendum.

 The Sudan People's Liberation Army (SPLA) was the primary member of the Eastern Front, a coalition of rebel groups operating in eastern Sudan.
 After the peace agreement, their place was taken in February 2004 after the merger of the larger Fulani and Beja Congress with the smaller Rashaida Free Lions.
 A peace agreement between the Sudanese government and the Eastern Front was signed on 14 October 2006, in Asmara.
 On 5 May 2006, the Darfur Peace Agreement was signed, aiming at ending the conflict which had continued for three years up to this point.
 The Chad–Sudan Conflict (2005–2007) had erupted after the Battle of Adré triggered a declaration of war by Chad.
 The leaders of Sudan and Chad signed an agreement in Saudi Arabia on 3 May 2007 to stop fighting from the Darfur conflict spilling along their countries' 1000 km border.

+In 2007, the United Nations OCHA decreased its involvement in Southern Sudan, as humanitarian needs gradually diminished, slowly but markedly turning over control to the recovery and development activities of NGOs and community-based organisations.